grigroka/devconnector/README.md

 ```
 module.exports = {
   mongoURI: 'YOUR CONNECTION STRING',
-  secretOrKey: 'YOUR SECRET OR KEY'
+  secretOrKey: 'YOUR SECRET OR KEY',
+  clientId: 'YOUR GITHUB CLIENT ID',
+  clientSecret: 'YOUR GITHUB CLIENT SECRET'
 };
 ```